- Degree Programs

 Your student handbook is brimming with information designed to assist your matriculation to the medical school.
 It contains current policies and regulations of the School of Medicine.
 It is your responsibility to read the handbook and be sure to check out the following policies.

-This weekend is coordinated by current first year students, the Office of Admissions and the Office of Student Affairs.
+This day is coordinated by current first year students, the Office of Admissions and the Office of Student Affairs.
 It's a great opportunity for you to come back to UMMS and experience all that awaits you here at the medical school.
-It's also a great way to meet other accepted members of the Class of 2017.
+It's also a great way to meet other accepted members of the Class of 2019.

 This optional event at Three Rivers Whitewater in West Forks, Maine, is annually coordinated by current first year medical students.
 M.O.E. is a 3-day event which includes MOElympics, camping, hiking, white water rafting, and fun times by the campfire.
 It’s a great way to meet your classmates before school starts - always highly rated by the students and always a lot of fun.